-Anchor Boulder area:
+Anchor Boulder area

-Channel Profile Adjustment: This design is based upon adjusting the existing 30% gradient to approximately 9%, the average gradient in the study reach.
-This could be achieved by bringing material in or adjusting the existing material in-channel by identifying key boulders in this reach to adjust/split/calve/blast. materials -In the latter approach, the adjusted boulder material would move downstream and the stream would naturally regrade over time. -Gradual adjustment over years would allow for adaptive management.
+Channel Profile Adjustment: This design is based on adjusting the existing 30% gradient to approximately 9%, the average gradient in the study reach.
+This could be achieved by bringing material in or adjusting the existing material in-channel by identifying key boulders in this reach to adjust/split/calve/blast.
+In the latter approach, the adjusted boulder material would move downstream and the stream would naturally regrade over time.
+Gradual adjustment over years would allow for adaptive management.
 This design option would provide fish passage between 100 cfs to 1,500 cfs.
-Further geologic analysis and rock boring needed is necessary to understand site conditions, as well as which approach is most site appropriate.
+Further geologic analysis is necessary to understand site conditions, as well as which approach is most site appropriate.